Best Home Gym Equipment Under $100 (2026)

 You don't need thousands to start training at home.
 Here are the best pieces of gym equipment under $100 on Amazon — tested and ranked by category.

-Here's a fact that surprises most people: you can build a legitimately effective home gym where every single piece of equipment costs less than $100.
-No gimmicks, no flimsy plastic — real training tools that hold up to serious workouts.
+Here is a fact that surprises most people: you can build a legitimately effective home gym where every single piece of equipment costs less than $100.
+No gimmicks, no flimsy plastic — real training tools that hold up to years of serious workouts.

 Best Strength Equipment Under $100